Pet Shop Boys: Hotspot, Nonetheless, Dreamworld, and A Man from the Future (2020–present)

-In 2020, their fourteenth album, Hotspot, was released on x2/Kobalt.
+In 2020, Pet Shop Boys' fourteenth album, Hotspot, was released on x2/Kobalt.
 Three singles were released to promote Hotspot: "Dreamland" featuring Years & Years, "Monkey Business", and "I Don't Wanna".

-The corresponding Dreamworld tour was planned to start mid-2020, but was postponed twice due to the COVID-19 pandemic; it finally got underway in May 2022 and included their third appearance at the Glastonbury festival, this time closing the Other Stage on the Sunday night.
+The corresponding Dreamworld tour was planned to start mid-2020, but was postponed twice due to the COVID-19 pandemic.
+It finally got underway in May 2022 and included their third appearance at the Glastonbury festival, this time closing the Other Stage on the Sunday night.
 In September and October 2022, the band co-headlined the Unity Tour with New Order, playing twelve arenas across Canada and the US.
 On 31 December 2022, Pet Shop Boys performed at Edinburgh's Hogmanay celebrations with a special Dreamworld show.
 In 2023 they continued their Dreamworld tour, headlining the Primavera Sound festivals in Barcelona, Madrid, Porto, Santiago, São Paulo and Lima.

 In March 2023, the duo started working on their fifteenth studio album with producer James Ford.
 In the interim, the EP Lost, made up of music recorded during Super sessions was released.

 In January 2024, the album title Nonetheless and its cover art were revealed with an 26 April release date, along with the news that Pet Shop Boys would be returning to Parlophone.
 The music video for the lead single, "Loneliness", was released on YouTube on 31 January.
 On 3 April the second single "Dancing Star" was released, inspired by Russian ballet dancer Rudolf Nureyev.
 The single featured a remix of a previous B-side "Party in the Blitz" featuring Princess Julia.
 The third single, "A New Bohemia" was released on 4 June, followed by a fourth single, "Feel" on 20 August.
 The fifth single, a double A-side of "New London Boy" and a cover version of "All The Young Dudes" by David Bowie, was released on 7 November, followed by an expanded re-release of Nonetheless on 22 November, including demo versions of all tracks plus four new bonus tracks.